DividedRanYou/MovieOkeAI/README.md

 MovieOkeAI is a revival project for MovieBot, which allowed you to transform text to a full on 3D animation, and contained other features as well and was extremely easy to use.

-# MovieBot • What happend to it?
+# What happend to it?

 ![image](https://github.com/DividedRanYou/MovieOkeAI/assets/147950850/8d7144b5-1d14-44c4-a2d9-ad99fb0b4638)